hopsoft/coast/README.md

 I know, I know... you're wondering, "don't other libs, *such as ActiveScaffold*, already provide RESTfulness?"

-Some certainly do, but how many do it with a single 200 line file with security as a top priority?
+Some certainly do, but how many do it with a lightweight 200 line file and security as a top priority?

 &nbsp;